 What’s the safest way to own bonds when interest rates are rising?
-That’s a question many investors, especially in bond ETFs, are asking today, as rising interest rates have many experts warning of a “bear market in bonds.”
+That’s a question many investors, especially in bond ETFs, ask when they see rising interest rates and worry about a future “bear market in bonds.”
 While there are safe ways to own bond ETFs in a rising rate environment (which still might not happen until 2023), there are also lots of unsafe ways.
 Below I’ll tell you which bond ETFs are safe to own in a rising rate environment, and which are most dangerous.

 Why Do Interest Rates Rise?

-That’s because economic data suggests the Fed will soon have to start hiking their benchmark rate more quickly to keep inflation around their 2% target.
-The U.S. unemployment rate dipped below 4% last month, its lowest level since 2000.
-Keeping unemployment low is one half of the Fed’s “dual mandate,” so with the job market returning to health as the Covid-19 pandemic retreats, central bankers can focus on their other goal—reining in inflation.
-For now, job market tightness hasn’t translated to faster wage increases, so inflation remains tame.
-But oil prices are rising, which could cause an uptick soon.
+That’s because economic data would suggest the Fed would soon have to start hiking their benchmark rate more quickly to keep inflation around their 2% target.
+The U.S. unemployment rate dipped below 4% in the same period, its lowest level since 2000.
+Keeping unemployment low is one-half of the Fed’s “dual mandate,” so, with the job market returning to health as the Covid-19 pandemic retreats, central bankers can focus on their other goal—reining in inflation.